Keshi Yena: Don’t Leave Aruba Without Trying this Dish

 History of Keshi Yena

-For those of us craving keshi yena — but who don’t have a rind of Edam handy– it can be made by lining a baking dish with slices of Edam.
+If you’re craving keshi yena but don’t have a rind of Edam handy it can be made by lining the sides and bottom of a baking dish with thin slices of Edam.
 Or, for a low calorie version, just mix generous helpings of grated Edam into the spiced meat mixture.

 Serve it with toasted slices of French bread or cornbread.
 Whip up a batch of Siboyo Tempera (the addicting fresh onion and hot pepper salsa) to serve with your keshi yena.
 Get the recipe here: Siboyo Tempera